peeldao/proposals/proposals/2022_05_31_aeolian-payout-reduction.md

 #### Managerial resposibility

-- I feel responsible for ensuring issues for bugs/ideas are created in GitHub.
 - We have a team of 5 - I feel responsible for making sure people everyone has something to work on, and that work is progressing.
 - Peel governance:
   - I have ensured all Peel proposals are acted upon